formlio/forml/docs/concept.rst

     preconfigured with multiple different feeds held in a *pool* which at query time selects the most suitable feed to serve the given project query.

-    Similarly any output produced by the ForML pipeline gets captured by the platform and sent to a configured *sink*.
+    Similarly, any output produced by the ForML pipeline gets captured by the platform and sent to a configured *sink*.
     A platform can specify different sink provider for each pipeline mode.

     See the :doc:`io` sections for more info about the related concepts.